-So I think this is going to be a really fun conversation.
-And I think this is going to be one of those ones where we’re probably going to get off outline quite a lot.
-Go a lot of different places with this.
-But I think that’s going to be a good thing.
-But let’s talk about what this episode is about.
-And I’m going to start with a couple weeks ago, I was on a group ride.
-And guy in front of me crashed, I flipped over him, pulled the rookie mistake of putting my hand out and landed on my hand, I think I might have broken my wrist.
-That’s an injury.
-And it’s annoying, it’s a little bit frustrating.
-It hurts hasn’t affected my cycling too much.
+So I think this is going to be a really fun conversation and I think this is going to be one of those ones where we’re probably going to get off outline quite a lot.
+Go a lot of different places with this, but I think that’s going to be a good thing. but let’s talk about what this episode is about and I’m going to start with a couple weeks ago, I was on a group ride and guy in front of me crashed, I flipped over him, pulled the rookie mistake of putting my hand out and landed on my hand, I think I might have broken my wrist.
+That’s an injury and it’s annoying, it’s a little bit frustrating.
+It hurts, hasn’t affected my cycling too much.
 I’m still on the bike.
 I’ll be over it in a couple of weeks.
 That’s not the type of injury that we’re talking about today.
 We’re not talking about that.
 We’re not talking about a sprain where you’re off for a couple of weeks, but you’re gonna get back to it.
 Today we are talking about that potentially career ending injury or that injury that could take years to recover from or you might never recover from.
 This is something that I think all athletes fear.
-It’s something that unfortunately, a lot of athletes have gone through.
-And the reason we have both of you here is because there’s both a large physical impact of this.
-But there’s also a large mental impact to this.
-And I think, you know, we were talking offline right before the show, as Andy said, you can’t really separate the two.
-So why don’t we start with maybe Dr. Pruitt, could you define what types of injuries are we talking about here?
-And we talked about these really big potentially career ending injuries.
+It’s something that unfortunately, a lot of athletes have gone through and the reason we have both of you here is because there’s both a large physical impact of this, but there’s also a large mental impact to this and I think, we were talking offline right before the show, as Andy said, you can’t really separate the two.
+So why don’t we start with maybe Dr. Pruitt, could you define what types of injuries are we talking about here and we talked about these really big potentially career ending injuries.

 Dr. Andy Pruitt 04:28

 I mean, the worst one obviously is head or spinal cord injury where they have a permanent mental deficiency for the rest of their life or spinal cord injury where they have a permanent physical disability for the rest of their life.
-I mean, that’s true career Enders life changing career Enders and then you’ve got the, the broken femur you think about below key you think about Chloe dygert Do you think about Froome the broken femur, that long bone in your upper leg?
-Injury to that in the hip? are tremendously long recoveries and long healing and loss of fitness loss of who you are and all those things.
-So, the Koi dygert, who broke her femur just above her knee into a compound fracture, transacting her entire quadricep mesh and she started in the women’s have halted her date two years later.
-So he talked about a long recovery with lots of false starts, the mental aspects of all of those from the brain injury, the spinal cord injury to the fractured femur, there are different variants of both physical and mental impacts from those injuries, but, and everybody handles them differently. totally differently, right.
+I mean, that’s true career-enders life changing career-enders and then you’ve got the broken femur, you think about Velocky, you think about Chloe Dygert, you think about Froome.
+The broken femur, that long bone in your upper leg, injury to that in the hip are tremendously long recoveries and long healing and loss of fitness, loss of who you are and all those things.
+So, the Chloe Dygert, who broke her femur just above her knee into a compound fracture, transacting her entire quadricep and she started in the women’s wealth the other day, two years later.
+So we talked about a long recovery with lots of false starts, the mental aspects of all of those from the brain injury, the spinal cord injury to the fractured femur, they’re are different variants of both physical and mental impacts from those injuries and everybody handles them differently.
+Totally differently.
 Some people declare immediately that they’re coming back and others go, oh, this might be a good time to sail off into the sunset and drink beer.

 Rob Pickels 05:49

-Andy, I think it’s interesting that you bring up femur fractures and hips specifically, because a broken bone itself may or may not be a devastating injury.
+Andy, I think it’s interesting that you bring up femur fractures and hips specifically because a broken bone itself may or may not be a devastating injury.
 To put that into context, I’m somebody who’s pretty good at crashing.
-That means 50% of the time I crash hard enough that I put myself in the hospital and the other 50% of the time, nothing happens.
-And one of those for me was a broken collarbone that was pretty, pretty severe broken collarbone and five pieces plate and 10 screws later, I was actually racing two months after the injury, cyclocross in Louisville, Kentucky.
+That means 50% of the time I crash hard enough that I put myself in the hospital and the other 50% of the time, nothing happens and one of those for me was a broken collarbone that was pretty, pretty severe broken collarbone and five pieces plate and 10 screws later, I was actually racing two months after the injury, cyclocross in Louisville, Kentucky.
 On the other side of it, I broke my hip snapped the ball off my femur.
-And do you know this all too?
-Well, you know, and that I have in my right leg didn’t touch the ground for three months literally wasn’t able to put my right leg down on the ground.
-So when you want to talk about loss of fitness and muscle mass of broken bone, those two situations are dramatically different.
-So I
+Andy you know this all too well and that my right leg didn’t touch the ground for three months, literally wasn’t able to put my right leg down on the ground.
+So when you want to talk about loss of fitness and muscle mass, a broken bone, those two situations are dramatically different.

 Trevor Connor 06:45

-think we explain what we’re talking about.
-I mean, it’s the as you said spinal or head trauma, its major broken bones.
-I think we can also talk a bit about neuromuscular loss of function.
-And obviously, you know, another one that some athletes have been fortunate to deal with is loss of limb.
-Sure.
-So are there any others that we can think of that we need to talk about?
-Well, let’s
+So I think we explain what we’re talking about.
+I mean, it’s the as you said spinal or head trauma.
+It’s major broken bones.
+I think we can also talk a bit about neuromuscular loss of function and obviously, another one that some athletes have been fortunate to deal with is loss of limb.

 Dr. Andy Pruitt 07:09